ethereum/consensus-specs/specs/simple-serialize.md

 ## Deserialization

-Given a type, serialization is an injective function from objects of that type to byte strings.
-That is, deserialization—the inverse function—is well-defined.
+Because serialization is an injective function (i.e. two distinct objects of the same type will serialize to different values) any bytestring has at most one object it could deserialize to.
+Efficient algorithms for computing this object can be found in [the implementations](#implementations).

 ## Merkleization

 We first define helper functions:

 * `pack`: Given ordered objects of the same basic type, serialize them, pack them into `BYTES_PER_CHUNK`-byte chunks, right-pad the last chunk with zero bytes, and return the chunks.
-* `merkleize`: Given ordered `BYTES_PER_CHUNK`-byte chunks, right-pad them with zero chunks to the next power of two, Merkleize the chunks, and return the root.
+* `merkleize`: Given ordered `BYTES_PER_CHUNK`-byte chunks, if necessary append zero chunks so that the number of chunks is a power of two, Merkleize the chunks, and return the root.
 * `mix_in_length`: Given a Merkle root `root` and a length `length` (`uint256` little-endian serialization) return `hash(root + length)`.

 We now define Merkleization `hash_tree_root(value)` of an object `value` recursively: